 Board-certified Dr. Wilcox has also been featured in a number of magazines, including Vogue, Cosmopolitan, Allure, and Glamour.
 Gynecomastia is only one of the procedures that he is highly qualified and happy to do for patients who need his expertise.

-Techniques and Surgery Options
+Techniques and Surgery Options for your Moobs

 There are many techniques and options that surgeons could employ when it comes to breast reduction surgery.
 Your surgeon can tell you what technique is most appropriate, and this will also depend on the type of gynecomastia you have.
 Basically, the surgery techniques used fall under two main buckets: